 5 finalists selected by a panel of judges

-up to 80% reduction in force transferred on impact—shown by NIST testing of finalist entries
+more than 70% reduction in force transferred on impact—shown by NIST testing of finalist entries

 "I'm encouraged to see the progress from our collaboration with NIST.
 The goal of convening the brightest engineers, scientists, and inventors was to advance and produce better materials for preventing injury, better tools for physicians, and better treatments for patients.
 Based on what we've seen from these five winners, we are moving in a positive direction."